Latest revision: June 18, 2022

-This post provides information about the history and cultural significance of the Pan African colors of red, gold, and green (sometimes accompanied by the color black).
-Bob Marley's "Redemption song (acustic version) is also featured in this post.
+This pancocojams post provides information about the history and cultural significance of the Pan African colors of red, yellow, and green (sometimes accompanied by the color black).

 Click http://pancocojams.blogspot.com/2014/01/the-history-meaning-of-red-black-and.html for the related post on the history and cultural significance of the red, black, and green colors for African Americans.